 On the road, if you didn't already know, you wouldn't be able to detect that it splits in the middle purely from the way that it rides.
 The Break-Away feels like a bona fide, card carrying road bike that just happens to be able to split in two.

-The C64 the latest iteration of Colnago’s ‘C’ range of lugged carbon bikes launched in February this year replacing the C60 at the top of Colnago’s road bike range.
+The C64 the latest iteration of Colnago’s ‘C’ range of lugged carbon bikes launched in February 2018 replacing the C60 at the top of Colnago’s road bike range.